-Ben’s Bells has installed a series of kindness-themed mosaic murals in Tucson, Connecticut, and the surrounding areas.
+Kindness-themed mosaic murals have been installed in Tucson, Phoenix, Connecticut, and the surrounding areas.
 These brightly colored public art pieces symbolize community connection and support through kindness, and are created by a diverse group of students, local artists, and community members wherever they are located.

-In December of 2009, the Ben’s Bells Project, TUSD’s Community Transition Programs and the Marshall Foundation brought world-renowned and award-winning mosaic artist Isaiah Zagar from Philadelphia to Tucson.
+In December of 2009, the Ben’s Bells, TUSD’s Community Transition Programs, and the Marshall Foundation brought world-renowned and award-winning mosaic artist Isaiah Zagar from Philadelphia to Tucson.
 He taught the “Zagar Method” and worked alongside students and community members to install mosaic art onto two public walls within Main Gate Square.
 The Zagar workshop resulted in the completion of the first large-scale Kindness Corridor Mosaic Art Mural.

 “Be Kind” Flower

-If you would like to request a mural in Connecticut or the surrounding area, or find our more about how to sponsor a mural in Arizona or Connecticut, please fill out the form below.
+If you would like to request a mural or find out more about how to sponsor a mural in Arizona or Connecticut, please fill out the form below.